akullpp/awesome-java/README.md

 *Tools which support continuously building, testing and releasing applications.*

 * [Bamboo](https://www.atlassian.com/software/bamboo) - Atlassian's solution with good integration of their other products.
 You can either apply for an open-source license or buy it.
-* [CircleCI](https://circleci.com/) - Hosted service that offers a free plan for small needs.
-Open source projects are given a free bigger plan.
-Designed to integrate with GitHub.
-* [Codeship](https://codeship.com/features) - Hosted services with a limited free plan.
 * [fabric8](http://fabric8.io/) - Integration platform for containers.
 * [Go](https://www.thoughtworks.com/go/) - ThoughtWork's open-source solution.
 * [Jenkins](http://jenkins-ci.org/) - Provides server-based deployment services.